Metadrop/drupal-boilerplate/docs/docs/boilerplate/drush.md

   - Forbid write operations on the @prod environment (sql-sync and rsync).

-  - Encourage composer usage instead of using Drush to manage module code.
+  - Encourage Composer usage instead of using Drush to manage module code.

   - Sanitize passwords using `password` as password during SQL sync operations.
 Edit `drush/drush.yml` to use a less obvious value.
 See [drush.yml example file](https://www.drush.org/latest/examples/example.drush.yml/) to modify or add more configuration.